-Speaking of candy though… do you all have any leftover?
-We usually end up with a few odds and ends.
-If you have any Butterfingers, you can use them up with this recipe!
+If you have any leftover Butterfingers, you can use them up with this recipe!
 Don’t worry though… you can buy a bag of Butterfingers bits in the baking aisle of your grocery store if you don’t have any laying around 🙂

 These cookies are the real deal… so soft and chewy and FULL of great flavors!
 We couldn’t stop eating them lol.

 One thing for these… the dough needs to chill a bit before you bake them, otherwise the butter will be runny and your cookies will be very flat.
 You can even refrigerate it overnight if you’d like… just take the dough out about 5-10 minutes early so it can soften slightly.